Daria Kasatkina: 2021: Two singles titles

 Despite clay being her favoured surface, Kasatkina failed to reach a quarterfinal throughout the clay-court season.
-She was upset by Marta Kostyuk in the second round of the İstanbul Cup before falling to Sabalenka in the second round of the Mutua Madrid Open.
-At the French Open, Kasatkina defeated 10th seed Belinda Bencic in straight sets to make the third round for the first time since 2018.
+She was upset by Marta Kostyuk in the second round of the İstanbul Cup, before falling to Sabalenka in the second round of the Madrid Open.
+At the French Open, Kasatkina defeated tenth seed Belinda Bencic, in straight sets, to make the third round for the first time since 2018.
 She was defeated by Sorana Cîrstea in straight sets.

 Seeded fourth, Kasatkina reached the final at the Birmingham Classic.
 This was her eighth career final, first on grass and third of 2021.
-Her run started with a comeback from 4-6, 0-3 against Polona Hercog in the first round, before avenging her loss against Kostyuk, ousting Tereza Martincová and CoCo Vandeweghe to reach the final.
+Her run started with a comeback from 4–6, 0–3 against Polona Hercog in the first round, before avenging her loss against Kostyuk, ousting Tereza Martincová and CoCo Vandeweghe to reach the final.
 However, she lost to Ons Jabeur in straight sets.
 She lost in the quarterfinals of the Eastbourne International to Jeļena Ostapenko after securing her first top ten win in two years over Iga Świątek, losing just one game after dropping the opening set.
-Kasatkina's grass-court season ended with a second-round appearance at the Wimbledon Championships, losing to Ostapenko 6-8 in the final set.
+Kasatkina's grass-court season ended with a second-round appearance at the Wimbledon Championships, losing to Ostapenko 6–8 in the final set.

-Kasatkina reached her fourth final of the year at the Silicon Valley Classic, beating former top ten player Caroline Garcia, in three sets before coming back to avoid the upset against Magda Linette in the quarterfinals.
+Kasatkina reached her fourth final of the year at the Silicon Valley Classic, beating former top ten player Caroline Garcia, in three sets, before coming back to avoid the upset against Magda Linette in the quarterfinals.
 She then dominated top seed Elise Mertens without getting broken, but lost to home favourite Danielle Collins in the final.
-After early defeats at the National Bank Open and Western & Southern Open to Jabeur and world No. 10, Barbora Krejčíková, respectively, Kasatkina reached the third round of the US Open with wins over defending quarterfinalist Tsvetana Pironkova and Olympics silver medalist Markéta Vondroušová, but lost to fifth seed Elina Svitolina, in straight sets.
+After early defeats at the Canadian Open and Cincinnati Open to Jabeur and world No. 10, Barbora Krejčíková, respectively, Kasatkina reached the third round of the US Open with wins over defending quarterfinalist Tsvetana Pironkova and Olympics silver medalist, Markéta Vondroušová, but lost to fifth seed Elina Svitolina, in straight sets.

 Her season ended with a third-round defeat at the Indian Wells Open to Angelique Kerber, in three sets and a surprising first-round exit to Anhelina Kalinina in the first round of the Kremlin Cup.